ncatlab/nlab-content/pages/4/1/0/5/25014/content.md

 whence the terminology.
 But, of course, there are other ways in which a pair of expressions can be "in-equal"; see at *[Inequality relations](#InequalityRelations)* below.

-On the other hand, in practice one also calls the relation
+On the other hand, in practice one also calls the non-strict [[total order]]

 $$
   x \leq y